mr-ansar/layer-cake/doc/source/type-reference.rst

 	$ python3 schedule-changes.py --adjustment=1d2h

-This can be less fragile than expecting the entry of ``93600.0``.
+This is more human-friendly than expecting the entry of ``93600.0``.
 The same conversions are happening for network encodings.
 When debugging network messages at lower levels, members defined with the ``TimeSpan`` library type will appear as JSON strings like ``"2m34.1s"`` rather than ``154.1``.